kujenga/website/content/blog/go-templates/index.md

 +++
 date = "2022-04-24T10:23:25-04:00"
-title = "Building a Go template language playground with Wasm" description = """Creating an interactive live parser to experiment with the Go templating language, built using WebAssembly and running the Go standard library directly in your browser."""
+title = "Building a Go template playground with Wasm" description = """Creating an interactive live parser to experiment with the Go templating language, built using WebAssembly and running the Go standard library directly in your browser."""